Complaints Policy

 There will be occasions where customers have exhausted our complaints process and remain dissatisfied with the outcome.
 In these circumstances there are a range of options available for further escalation.

-• Any tenants, leaseholders and housing applicants who are unhappy with the outcome of their review (stage 2), can escalate the matter directly with the Housing Ombudsman
+- Any customers, leaseholders and housing applicants who are unhappy with the outcome of their review (stage 2), can escalate the matter directly with the Housing Ombudsman

 Sometimes customers using our complaints service use behaviour, actions or general conduct that makes it very difficult for us to deal with their complaint effectively.
-In these instances, we have a separate procedure for colleagues to follow.
+In these instances, colleagues should refer to the Managing Unacceptable Behaviour procedure.

 In such circumstances we reserve the right to use different communication methods for individual customers, refuse to consider the complaint or to terminate the investigation.